 Top 15 Job Boards for Freelancers

 Finding jobs as a freelancer can be a challenge.
-As technology advances, many websites now feature jobs which allow people to work together across the globe.
+As technology advances, many websites now feature jobs that allow people to work together across the globe.
 Different types of job roles are offered such as full-time, freelance, contract and more.
 With more job boards popping up it is making the challenge of finding work a bit easier.
 Below is a list of job boards for anyone looking for a new job or project.

 Smashing Magazine’s job board has been around for a long time and is a great resource for their massive user community.Their job listings can be filtered by full-time and freelance, with a handful of categories dealing with design, development, and more.
-Potential job winners get direct contact with the job poster as well as enough information about the job provided the job poster.
+Potential job winners get direct contact with the job poster as well as enough information about the job provided by the job poster.

 Authentic Jobs started out as a side project for creator, Cameron Moll.
 Cameron would get e-mails via his personal website from companies asking if they knew of anyone who could do "_____".
 After countless replies Authentic Jobs was born.
 The now fully automated web application showcases the mother-load of all jobs.
 Jobs are filterable by the type and you can find anything from UI Design jobs to Engineer jobs.

 Craigslist, believe it or not, is a great source for freelance jobs.
 It is also a bad source for finding shady jobs.
 If you can filter through the bad and get to the good, (I promise they are there!) it will be worth the trouble once you finally land that job or client.
 Craigslist has a telecommuting filter, which when selected, can display jobs that offer telecommuting based positions to those that are not local to you. telecommuterjobs.net is a website specifically created with this feature in mind.
-With this resource you can easily browse multiple countries within nearly any job field to find that perfect fit.
+With this resource, you can easily browse multiple countries within nearly any job field to find that perfect fit.

-A new comer to the pack is Chris Coyier’s CSS-Tricks Job Board.
-On this board you will find a mix of front end design and development jobs.
+A newcomer to the pack is Chris Coyier’s CSS-Tricks Job Board.
+On this board, you will find a mix of front end design and development jobs.
 This board is a network of jobs that spans across all of his products and projects.
 I’ll discuss another below.

 From the makers of Basecamp comes a fantastic resource for remote workers called We Work Remotely.